-In the meantime, be sure to register for our upcoming webinar, “Forrester Forecasts 2020: Is Your Mobile Strategy Aligned?” where Wes Gyure, IBM MaaS360 portfolio offering manager, will join guest Chris Sherman, senior analyst at Forrester, for an in-depth overview of the “Mobile Vision 2020” thought leadership paper.
-Wes and Chris will outline key findings from the study and provide strategy and investment recommendations for those planning their digital transformation over the next decade.
+In the meantime, watch the on-demand webinar, “Forrester Forecasts 2020: Is Your Mobile Strategy Aligned?” in which Wes Gyure, IBM MaaS360 portfolio offering manager, joins guest Chris Sherman, senior analyst at Forrester, for an in-depth overview of the “Mobile Vision 2020” thought leadership paper.
+Wes and Chris outline key findings from the study and provide strategy and investment recommendations for those planning their digital transformation over the next decade.

 Watch the on-demand mobile strategy webinar